-Because rose tea is an anti-bacterial, washing small cuts or scratches with rose tea will help protect the skin from becoming infected.
+Because rose tea is antibacterial, washing small cuts or scratches with rose tea will help protect the skin from becoming infected.

 Adding 1 tablespoon of rose tea (per 20 pounds) to your dog’s water bowl will initiate soothing qualities in an upset stomach.

-Rose vinegar is another popular choice for pet owners choosing to treat their dog holistically, as all of its ingredients are simple and naturally-occurring: rose petals and apple cider vinegar.
-As apple cider vinegar already has a number of health benefits for your pet, rose vinegar is equal parts helpful to their physical health and mental health.
+Rose vinegar is another popular choice for pet owners choosing to treat their dog holistically, as all of its ingredients are simple and naturally-occurring.
+It is made by combining rose petals and apple cider vinegar.
+As apple cider vinegar already has a number of health benefits for your pet, rose vinegar is equal parts helpful to your pup's physical and mental health.
 Rose vinegar can be used for any of the following health problems:

-As is the case with rose tea, rose vinegar can sooth dry, irritated skin.
+As is the case with rose tea, rose vinegar can soothe dry, irritated skin.

 Dull, Dry Coat

 Rose vinegar works wonders on the hair and skin of humans as well as dogs.
 The natural polyphenols of the rose petals combined with the acidity of the vinegar help peel away dead skin and keep the coat shiny and soft.

 Apple cider vinegar is used by pet owners who want to repel or prevent flea and ticks naturally.
 Including rose vinegar or simple apple cider vinegar during your pet’s bath routine will help deter unwanted pests from latching on and making your pup miserable.